harsha218/ArraySnake/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## Intro

+This is fun project to recreate the Classic Snake game using 2D arrays implemented in React.js

 ## Available Scripts